Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 If your outside walls could do with a lick of paint but you don’t have any spare stone or outdoor paint in the shed, consider using an old beaded curtain in front of the wall to add colour.

-If you don’t have the money to replace that wobbly old shed, consider relocating its contents and simply getting rid of it until you have the funds for a new one.
+Got a wobbly old shed in the corner?
+If money is too tight to replace it right now, consider relocating its contents and simply getting rid of it until you have the funds for a new one.
 You’ll be amazed how much better and more spacious your garden will look if you clear it away.
-Use some of the wood to create your own veg patch.
+You could even use some of the wood to create your own veg patch.